 Our last picture of Sam, as an old man, with his pink heart shaped nose.

 How lucky I’ve been to have so much love in life with more love to give to Moses and Lewie.
 That’s why dogs are the best.
-They make our hearts full.
+They make our hearts - and our lives full.

 “An Ode to All the Dogs I’ve Loved Before” was sincerely touching and brought tears to my eyes.
 The love you had for each and every one of your dogs is evident and so endearing.
 Just like you, our family has always had one or more dogs in our family all the time that we loved and loved us back twice fold.
 Your photo art pieces are a testament to how dogs make our lives better in every way.
 Thank you, from one dog lover to another.